Astrotope/voice-agents/README.md

 Ultravox is a multimodal Speech LLM built around a pretrained Llama3.3-70B-Instruct and whisper-large-v3-turbo backbone.

 - No Ultravox API/SDK
-- No TTS system built-in
+- No TTS system built-in.
+BYO TTS
-- Requires A100 80GB to run (about USD $1.1/hr)
+- Requires A100 80GB to run (about USD $1.1/hr https://cloud.vast.ai/ or https://vm.massedcompute.com/)
-- Need to agree to Llama license
+- Need to agree to Meta Llama license

 ---